Neighborhood Water Resources Enhancement Grant

 The Neighborhood Water Resources Enhancement Grant (NWREG) awards grants of up to $1,000 for projects on private property that enhance water quality.
 Grant recipients receive a reimbursement after completing their project.

 Qualifying projects include but are not limited to shoreline restorations, raingardens, and native plantings.
 Qualified applicants are Burnsville residents, neighborhood groups, and businesses/other properties within Burnsville.
-Before applying, please review the grant policies & information and contact staff with additional questions about eligibility.

 Applying for the Grant